-Candidates who are late or absent from an exam may call Pearson VUE within 14 days of the exam date to request an excused absence for the following reasons:
+Candidates who are absent from or late to an exam may call Pearson VUE within fourteen (14) days of the exam date to request an excused absence for the following reasons:

 - Illness of the candidate or of the candidate's immediate family member

-- · Death in their immediate family
+- Death in the candidate's immediate family

 - Disabling traffic accident

 - Court appearance or jury duty

 - Military duty

 - Weather emergency

-A case number will be assigned and instructions provided for emailing supporting documentation.
+A case number will be assigned and instructions will be provided for the candidate to email supporting documentation.
 Candidates absent from or late to an exam who have not changed or canceled the reservation according to the Change/Cancel Policy will not be admitted to the exam and will forfeit the exam fee.